divijghose/firedrake/Firedrake-meeting-2026-03-26.md

 We stopped supporing MeshHierarchy + Netgen CSG in favour of Netgen OCC to support creating netgen meshes from a refined DMPlex.
 Netgen CSG meshes cannot snap the plex points to the boundary.
 This means that linear refined meshes do not snap and trying to curve this mesh results in a segfault.

+Resolution: Merge https://github.com/firedrakeproject/firedrake/pull/4930 and restore the old code MeshHierarchy + Netgen CSG 2D and raise a deprecation warning.

 ## CW: https://github.com/firedrakeproject/firedrake/pull/4993

+Removes codegen from PCPatch.
+Non-automated codegen is less opaque, but succeptible to human error.

 ## CW: https://github.com/firedrakeproject/firedrake/pull/4836

 Needs a full review from someone please.
+PB volunteered to review.

+## Perfromance regression

+Covariance operator parallel[2] tests uses a lot of memory because we were not collecting garbage (only called on solve).
+We now manually call it for that test.

 ## Merge PRs